 Open valves in the predetermined order.
 Usually, the product valves on the damaged container will be partially opened first to allow the system to fill with product, and then the product valve on the receiving container will be partially opened to allow the flow to continue.
 If transferring flammable gases, the product valves must be completely open on the container being transferred to assure operation of the excess flow check valves.
 Most transfers can proceed in the same fashion as flammable gases.
 Slowly continue to open the liquid valves on the car being transferred until they are completely open.
 Control the rate of flow using the receiving vessel’s liquid valve.
 If the system is a closed system, slowly open the vapor line on the receiving vessel, then the damaged vessel.
 Depending on the damage, the pressure should not exceed the starting pressure on the damaged car.
 The pressure of the containers must be monitored constantly in order to maintain a positive flow of product to the receiving container.
 Ideally, the pressure of the receiving container should be approximately 5 – 10 psi less than the donating one.
 Control the flow throughout the transfer procedure.

 Continue to monitor progress.
-Personnel should be stationed at strategic points, such as the containers, the pump and the power unit driving the transfer equipment.
+Personnel should be stationed at strategic points, such as the containers, the pump, and the power unit driving the transfer equipment.
 An indication of completion will be the pump/compressor running much faster, or, if a sight glass is used, there will be no liquid flowing through it.

 When the transfer is completed, the transfer equipment should be shut down, the valves closed and a purge system attached to clear the lines of remaining product.
 This can usually be accomplished by using an inert gas such as nitrogen.
 Charge the product line through the purge valves to approximately 10% greater pressure than was exhibited during the transfer.
 When the line is completely pressured, open the product valve on the receiving car quickly and allow the pressure to dissipate.
 Close the product line and allow the pressure to build again.
-Repeat the procedure at least 4 times.
+Repeat the procedure at least four times.
 After the last purge, bleed the pressure remaining in the system into the receiving container.
 Close the product valve.